FREE TRADE AND PIPELINES OR CLEAN ENERGY REVOLUTION?

 Start: Sunday, July 17, 2016• 7:30 PM • Eastern Time (US & Canada) (GMT-05:00)

 End: Sunday, July 17, 2016• 9:00 PM • Eastern Time (US & Canada) (GMT-05:00)

 Some of the largest problems with free trade agreements are the impacts they have on Climate and the environment.
 Under NAFTA’s Chapter 11, TransCanada is suing the United States for halting the Keystone XL Pipeline for loss of expected future profits.
 Lone Pine Resources, a U.S. oil corporation, is challenging Quebec over its fracking ban under the NAFTA ISDS chapter.

 All across the country, and the world, pipelines are being forced through indigenous lands, and eminent domain suits filed, with oil and gas infrastructure taking precedence over people and the planet.
-Warnings about climate chaos and drought have zero effect on the regulatory agencies charged with protecting our sensitive geology, waters, and the air we breathe.
+Warnings about climate chaos, poisoned waters and drought have zero effect on the regulatory agencies charged with protecting our sensitive geology, waters, and the air we breathe.